gemyerst/shapenet_renderer/README.md

 This code was adapted to function with Blender 3.3.1 in Windows.

 To render a batch of ply files in parallel, just make sure to input a directory to a folder instead of a file for mesh_fpath.
-The path should only contain .obj files.

 Instructions: